 PREVIOUS FASHION RELATED POSTS

-Fast fashion is defined as the quick process in which retailers can move designs from the catwalk to the stores in order to keep up pace with… Read more “so what is fast fashion? and why is it bad?”
+Fast fashion is defined as the quick process in which retailers can move designs from the catwalk to the stores in order to keep up pace with the constant demand for more and different styles.
+I have been using my free time productively to do some thorough research into the effects of fast fashion.
+Now… Read more “so what is fast fashion? and why is it bad?”

-For the next 52 weeks, I have pledged to boycott fast fashion because even though I love fashion, I love and care about the Earth a hell… Read more “Why I’m not buying new clothes for a year and why you should too”
+For the next 52 weeks, I have pledged to boycott fast fashion because even though I love fashion, I love and care about the Earth a hell of a lot more.
+Saving the planet is a bigger priority than staying on trend.
+I have said this before and I will say it again and again,… Read more “Why I’m not buying new clothes for a year and why you should too”

 We all have and buy clothing, but the real question is, how much do we really know about our clothing?
-There is so much more to fashion… Read more “The Difference Between Slow and Fast Fashion”
+There is so much more to fashion than what you see in the shops and unless you dive deep in Google searches or read endless magazines the information isn’t that readily available as to what… Read more “The Difference Between Slow and Fast Fashion”

-Secondhand shopping has definitely gained a lot of popularity in the last year with many people following Oxfams no new clothing in September campaign and with people… Read more “Reasons I Love Secondhand Shopping (and you should too)”
+Secondhand shopping has definitely gained a lot of popularity in the last year with many people following Oxfams no new clothing in September campaign and with people being more educated about the climate and seeing the true damage that fast fashion inflicts on the planet.
+While this is all fantastic, there are still many people… Read more “Reasons I Love Secondhand Shopping (and you should too)”